tygedavis/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Stands for Document Object Model.
+A representation of the HTML.

 2. What is an event?
+An event is a user input or action that triggers a JavaScript function

 3. What is an event listener?
+JavaScript is listening for an event (which is the user input or action)

 4. Why would we convert a NodeList into an Array?
+Because NodeLists cannot be use with array methods like map and forEach.

 5. What is a component?
+A component is a mixure of HTML, CSS, and JavaScript that we can reuse for later.

 ### Git Set up